tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 In the following we'll describe a rather early stage, one that'll probably *not* happen at runtime, but rather be a part of the build process.

+Our description will be in terms of **drawing primitives** which are to be applied in series, or put together one after another.
+We're using this rather abstract term because such primitives can be implemented in several ways.
+For example they could be just images (with transparancy), layered on top of each other.
+Or they could be procedural and themselves consist of lower-level primitives like "fill rectangle" or "draw line".

 --
 #####Cells, inter-cell space and round corners